Aylamccarthy/All-About-Pokemon/testing.md

 Website behaved as expected, error message was displayed and the form did not submit.

-## <a name="issues-bugs">Issues/ Bugs Found & Resolved</a>
+## Issues/ Bugs Found & Resolved

 ---

 ### Validation Issues

-The initial W3S Mark Up Validation returned some errors.
+The initial W3S Mark Up Validation returned some errors because there were some unclosed tags.
 But I was able to resolve all of them on time.
-The initial test returned an error for JsHint.
+The initial JsHint test results returned with a lot of "warnings" because of missing commas and unused variables.
+I was able to fix all of them with the exemption of two warnings.

 ### Wave Issue

 The first result gave a poor contrast  for the white font of "Start" button.
 I resolved it by changing the font color to black.

-## <a name="unresolved">Unresolved</a>
+## Unresolved

 ## Bugs/Unfixed Bugs